szajakubiak/rfid_music_player/README.md

 | MOSI     | GP15              |
 | RST      | GP10              |

+## Issues

+There is a lot of poor quality or fake MFRC522 modules.
+Such modules may not work at all or work in unstable manner.
+To verify if module is good it's adviced to use [CheckFirmware](https://github.com/OSSLibraries/Arduino_MFRC522v2/tree/master/examples/CheckFirmware) sample sketch from [Arduino_MFRC522v2](https://github.com/OSSLibraries/Arduino_MFRC522v2) library.
+In the time of writing Raspberry Pi Pico is not supported, therefore one of the supported microcontroller boards needs to be used to do the check.
+It was found that MFRC522 module which passed the test was running more stable than identical one, which failed the test.

 ## Links

 [RC522 RFID Reader Module with Raspberry Pi Pico](https://microcontrollerslab.com/raspberry-pi-pico-rfid-rc522-micropython/)